micmejia/bible-dump/NKJV/Mark/Mark 5.md

 So all the demons begged Him, saying, "Send us to the swine, that we may enter them."

 ###### 13
-And [^d]at once Jesus gave them permission.
+And at once Jesus gave them permission.
 Then the unclean spirits went out and entered the swine (there were about two thousand); and the herd ran violently down the steep place into the sea, and drowned in the sea.

 ###### 14
 So those who fed the swine fled, and they told _it_ in the city and in the country.
 And they went out to see what it was that had happened.